pranjay-poddar/Dev-Geeks/README.md

 - Push your changes.
   `git push --set-upstream origin <your branch name>`
 - Add your project name with the link in the readme in the desired format.
-- Make a pull request! (compare your branch with the owner main branch)
+- Make a pull request! (compare your branch with the owner's main branch)

 <br>
 <h1 align="center">